codeactual/audit-fs/docs/AuditShelljs.md

 # AuditShelljs.prototype.last()

-Return the result of the last executed test.
+> Return the result of the last executed test.

 **Return:**

-`{mixed}`: Result object, or undefined if none were executed.
+`{mixed}` Result object, or undefined if none were executed.

 # AuditShelljs.prototype.pass()

-Run queued tests and return the result.
+> Run queued tests and return the result.
 Stop at first failure.

 **Return:**

-`{boolean}`: True if all tests passed.
+`{boolean}` True if all tests passed.

 # rules._()

-Truthy-test a custom ShellJS invocation.
+> Truthy-test a custom ShellJS invocation.

 **Return:**